Best Channel 4 dramas in November 2024

 Drama

-Summary:This seven-season classic, which originally aired on NBC in the States, shifts through the corridors of the White House’s West Wing, where rafts of senior political personnel aid newly elected president Jed Barlet (Martin Sheen) in the crunch decisions that shape their country and the world at large.
+Summary:This seven-season classic, which originally aired on NBC in the States, swishes through the corridors of the White House's West Wing.
+There, rafts of senior political personnel aid newly-elected president Jed Barlet (Martin Sheen) in the crunch decisions that shape their country and the world at large.

-Why you should watch: Created by the master of ‘walk and talk’ Aaron Sorkin, The West Wing simmers with a level of authenticity that was applauded by real White House workers, while also being crowned Outstanding Drama Series at the Emmy Awards four years running.
-If it’s good enough for cameo stars Amy Adams, Nick Offerman, J.K.
-Simmons, Glenn Close, Laura Dern and Christopher Lloyd, then it’s good enough for you.
+Why you should watch: Created by the master of 'walk and talk' Aaron Sorkin, The West Wing simmers with a level of authenticity that was applauded by real White House workers at the time.
+It was also crowned Outstanding Drama Series at the Emmy Awards for four years running.
+If it's good enough for cameo stars Amy Adams, Nick Offerman, J.K.
+Simmons, Glenn Close, Laura Dern and Christopher Lloyd, then it's good enough for us!

 Available now